 Once at Central Station the Peak Tram is only a 10 minute walk.

-*for the exact location of the Peak Tram download the app called “Maps.Me” and search for The Peak Tram.
+*Hint: For the exact location of the Peak Tram download the app called “Maps.Me” and search for The Peak Tram.
 We always recommend downloading Maps.Me and downloading the city you are in so you have maps offline.
 It is one of the best apps for travelers that you should definitely download!

 The Tram itself only cost HK$45 for a return ticket.
 However, if you also want to take in the amazing views from the Sky Terrace it’s going to cost you another HK$45.
 So for HK$90 you can get up, down, and enjoy the amazing views!
 I recommend paying the extra money for the Sky Terrace as it is truly the best view of the city.

 – Take a sweater as temperatures on the sky terrace gets cool (especially at night)